 2-1-1 is a free, confidential service providing access to current community and health information 24 hours a day.
 It is also a central resource during disasters and after, in recovery.
-Find your local 2-1-1 center for your county at www.211california.org referral helpline linking you to thousands of local health and human service programs in Orange County, CA. Staffed 24 hours per day by caring, experienced and trained specialists, and available anytime through our online resource database, 2-1-1 Orange County can help you connect with resources for:
+Find your local 2-1-1 center for your county at www.211california.org

+By dialing 2-1-1, you reach a free, 24-hour information and referral helpline linking you to thousands of local health and human service programs in Orange County, CA. Staffed 24 hours per day by caring, experienced and trained specialists, and available anytime through our online resource database, 2-1-1 Orange County can help you connect with resources for: